-The Folk Museum was set up in 1936 by leading members of the town and university with the aim 'to interest the ordinary citizen in aspects of local social life which were fast disappearing in Cambridgeshire', an ethos which is still held today.
+The Museum of Cambridge (Formerly Cambridge & County Folk Museum) was set up in 1936 by leading members of the town and university with the aim 'to interest the ordinary citizen in aspects of local social life which were fast disappearing in Cambridgeshire', an ethos which is still held today.

 The museum is housed in a 17th-century timber-framed building, which was formerly the White Horse Inn for 300 years.